 Masuda Hajimu (family name Masuda) is a historian whose work concerns the modern history of Japan and East Asia, the history of U.S. foreign relations, and the social and global history of the Cold War.
-He received his Ph.D. from Cornell University in 2012, and currently is an Assistant Professor in the Department of History at the National University of Singapore (NUS).
+He received his Ph.D. from Cornell University in 2012, and currently is an Associate Professor in the Department of History at the National University of Singapore (NUS).
 From September 2017 to May 2018, he is serving as a residential fellow in the History and Policy Program at the Woodrow Wilson Center in Washington DC.
 He is the author of Cold War Crucible: The Korean Conflict and the Postwar World (Harvard University Press, 2015), and has published a number of book chapters and articles which can be found in Foreign Policy, Diplomatic History, Journal of Contemporary History, Journal of Cold War Studies, and Journal of American-East Asian Relations, as well as IIAS Newsletter and History News Network (HNN).